Too many U.S. companies are missing huge business opportunities by not marketing in Spanish. Are you one of them?

 Choosing to create your ad copy or campaign materials (like landing pages) in Spanish can provide even better performance when targeting Hispanic audiences.
 But it also invites risks.

-Namely: poorly written Spanish can quickly alienate your audience.
 Bad grammar in any language hurts conversions and lowers trust in your brand.
+That’s why poorly written Spanish can quickly alienate your audience.

 Things can get even worse if you try to make literal word-for-word translations from English to Spanish.
 Just remember that one time Coors Brewing tried to translate their slogan “Turn it loose” into Spanish, but it instead came out meaning “Suffer from diarrhea.”
 Similarly, a literal translation of “Got Milk?” in Mexico resulted in a campaign asking millions “Are You Lactating?” based on how the phrase was understood.